 51. Create a story about a backyard bar-be-que summer celebration.

-You’re all set to celebrate the traditions, special events, and memories of June using these fun June writing prompts.
+You’re all set to celebrate the traditions, special events, and memories of the sixth month of the year using these fun June writing prompts.